Users with persistent

 worker for the persistent generator - a common use-case.

 The available nodes are always divided by the number of resource sets, and there may be multiple nodes or a partition of a node in each resource set.
 If the split is uneven, resource sets are not split between nodes.
-E.g.~ If there are two nodes and five resource sets, one node will have three resource sets, and the other will have two.
+For example, if there are two nodes and five resource sets, one node will have three resource sets, and the other will have two.

 Placing zero-resource functions on a fixed worker

-If the generator must must always be on worker one, then instead of using
+If the generator must always be on worker one, then instead of using

 num_resource_sets, use the